Ft. Lauderdale’s Condo Market and Conventional Financing: What Buyers Need to Know in 2025

 In 2025, conventional lending standards have become more stringent in response to inflationary pressure, interest rate increases, and regulatory changes.
 Borrowers must demonstrate strong credit scores—typically above 680—and maintain a low debt-to-income ratio.
 Down payment requirements can vary, but putting down 5% to 20% is common for condos.

 One key consideration is the loan limit.
 For Broward County, which encompasses Ft.
 Lauderdale, the conforming loan limit has increased to reflect home price appreciation.
 The limit allows borrowers to access higher loan amounts without requiring jumbo financing, which often comes with stricter terms.
+Buyers can use the Premier Mortgage Associates Mortgage Calculator to estimate monthly payments and affordability under these updated limits.

 Financing Condos vs. Single-Family Homes